bunchiestudios/schedulr/README.md

 statistics on what everyone is working on, and what projects are missing some love.
 This project is currently in development.

-## Legal Disclosures
+## Legal

-This disclosure is provided by one of the creators of this repository, Ricardo Delfin (rdelfin):

-> I am providing code in the repository to you under an open source license.
-> Because this is my personal repository, the license you receive to my code is
-> from me and not my employer (Facebook).
+You can find legal disclosures in the DISCLOSURES.md file in the root of this project.
+You can also find this project's license in the LICENSE file, at the root of this project.